valango/AdventOfCode_2021/README.md

 * `day 18:` Lost insane amount of time because of stupid mistake: the puzzle hung up, so I was sure it is because of complexity, but the real reason was I had chosen a wrong way for data preparation, so the actual puzzle did not even start... doh.
+* `day 19:` This was horrible - I am so hopelessly bad with spatial algebra.

 ## Track record